 The Affordable Care Act isn't the only public program on their agenda.
 The Koch Brothers and the groups they back like ALEC, AFP and the Heritage Foundation stand against Federal Government, Social Security, Unions, PBS, NPR, EPA, and most public programs that cost them money or get in there way.

 The Koch Brothers backed groups like AFP have spent scary amounts of money to defeat ObamaCare and to place politicians in office who will pass their legislation and toe their line.
 Instead of leading to some sort of reform or better plan for healthcare it has simply led to a Government shutdown on October 1st, 2013.
 The shutdown hurt a lot of hard working Americans pointing toward obstructionism perhaps not being the best tactic for Government reform.

 The Kochs know that they are in the lime-light when it comes to politics (which could potentially be avoided by laying of the millions of dollars in attack campaigns to disrupt the political process).
 They have openly addressed most of the allegations against them.
 Recently they were blamed for supporting the Government shutdown.
 While that accusation has some real merit (it is tea party House Republicans who spew the same disinformation about the program that the Kochs fund who are at the forefront of attaching ObamaCare to the budget) this was their official response and does shed some light into their personal views.

 Right now the Koch Brothers are being talked about more than ever.
 Don't let talking points fool you.
-Show everyone you know this page, share it on social Media, and don't let them tell you this is a conspiracy theory.
-Keep standing up for ObamaCare and other public programs.
+Share what you have learned with others and keeping spreading the truth.